-A recent, novel addition to the freshwater aquarium hobby, Pea Puffers, known by many other names, are very small members of the pufferfish family.
+A novel addition to the freshwater aquarium hobby, the Pea Pufferfish, known by many other names, is a very small member of the pufferfish family (Tetraodontidae).
 However, don't let their small size and cute appearance trick you!
 Some of these tiny fish can be very aggressive, even against their own kind.
-Be sure to give them a proper diet and lots of room to ensure a healthy and thriving population.
+Feed them a proper diet and provide lots of room to ensure a healthy and thriving population.

 Common Names: Pea Puffer, Dwarf Puffer, Bumblebee Puffer, Malabar Puffer, Pygmy Puffer